DiddiLeija/DiddiLeija.github.io/find_me.md

 ## [GitHub](https://github.com)

 Probably, GitHub is the most visited place by me.
-I have some repositories there, and that's were I made my first contributions to the world...
+I have most of my public stuff there, and that's were I made my first serious contributions to the world...
 And I'm still working on projects hosted on GitHub.

 You can find me as **@DiddiLeija**.
 [See my GitHub profile here](https://github.com/DiddiLeija).